 Once you successfully determine how to apply for financial aid and submit the FAFSA, you’ll automatically be considered for all types of federal student aid – grants, loans, and work-study.
 You’ll also be considered for a variety of school-based aid depending on your college or university.

 Alright.
 What if I’m ready to apply for FAFSA?

 Then you’re in the right place!
 We’ve got a handy list of FAFSA deadlines right here, so check these out and apply ASAP.
-FAFSA submissions begin as soon as the new calendar is rolled out on October 1.
+FAFSA submissions begin as soon as the new calendar rolls out on in December 2023.

 What’s Going Merry got to do with this?

 We provide helpful resources to high school and college students like you to guide you through the process before, during, and after college.
 We also have a handy scholarship finder tool (you can sign up for a free profile here).
 Think of us as a one-stop shop for your college scholarship needs!

 - Scholarships for Students in Pennsylvania for 2021 - November 11, 2020

 - Counselor Starter Guide: How to Use Going Merry’s Scholarship Platform - September 9, 2020

 - How to write a financial need statement for your scholarship application (with examples!) - August 13, 2020